Řecko

 Greece is not a country with such a strong industrial base.
 Its economy relies mainly on two pillars of tourism and shipping, and additionally also on the food sector.
 The manufacturing sector contributes only about 9% to the GDP, in contrast to the service sector, which plays an important role, accounting for 77.2% of GDP.

 Apart from the country’s leading industries mentioned above, other sectors such as metallurgy, petrochemicals as well as chemicals, pharmaceuticals, and textiles complete the overall economic picture.
+In recent years, Greece has also been developing its energy and technology sectors, which are becoming increasingly important for economic diversification and growth

 Tourism